shikshak79/product-zone-thinking/posts/read-your-hand.md

 ### My own hand

-[HUMAN REWRITE ZONE: Below is my best draft based on your actual bet portfolio.
-Validate every read.
-The honest reads, the emotional weight of each bet, and the specific evidence language need to come from you.
-Structure is right.
-Voice needs to be yours.]

 I run this on my own company.
 Here's my hand, scored.

 My primary bet: install commercial buying paths for European B2B deep tech founders, through warmed introductions from channel partners and founder-to-founder LinkedIn presence.
 Demand has signals.
 Emmanuel is producing qualified introductions.
 ClearSky Vision is live in the pipeline.
 Every First System founder I sit with shows the pattern within twenty minutes.
 Distribution has signals: two channel partners active, LinkedIn converting to calls, no owned audience yet.
 Delivery has the methodology tested in VirGeo and Lyrasense, but zero commercial proof at current v3.2 pricing.
 First Map sale at €3,000 is the next milestone.